Reichstag fire

-The Reichstag fire (Reichstagsbrand, [ˈʁaɪçstaːksˌbʁant]) was an arson attack on the Reichstag building, home of the German parliament in Berlin, on Monday 27 February 1933, precisely four weeks after Nazi leader Adolf Hitler was sworn in as Chancellor of Germany.
-Marinus van der Lubbe, a Dutch "council communist", was the apparent culprit; however, Hitler attributed the fire to Communist agitators.
-He used it as a pretext to claim that Communists were plotting against the German government, and induced President Paul von Hindenburg to issue the Reichstag Fire Decree suspending civil liberties, and pursue a "ruthless confrontation" with the Communists.
+The Reichstag fire (Reichstagsbrand, [ˈʁaɪçstaːksˌbʁant]) was an arson attack on the Reichstag building, home of the German parliament in Berlin, on Monday, 27 February 1933, precisely four weeks after Adolf Hitler was sworn in as Chancellor of Germany.
+Marinus van der Lubbe, a Dutch council communist, was said to be the culprit; the Nazis attributed the fire to a group of Communist agitators, used it as a pretext to claim that Communists were plotting against the German government, and induced President Paul von Hindenburg to issue the Reichstag Fire Decree suspending civil liberties and pursue a "ruthless confrontation" with the Communists.
 This made the fire pivotal in the establishment of Nazi Germany.

 The first report of the fire came shortly after 9:00 p.m., when a Berlin fire station received an alarm call.
-By the time police and firefighters arrived, the Chamber of Deputies (the lower house) was engulfed in flames.
+By the time police and firefighters arrived, the structure was engulfed in flames.
 The police conducted a thorough search inside the building and found Van der Lubbe, who was arrested.

-After the Fire Decree was issued, the Nazi-controlled police made mass arrests of communists, including all of the communist Reichstag delegates.
+After the Fire Decree was issued, the police – now controlled by Hitler's Nazi Party – made mass arrests of communists, including all of the communist Reichstag delegates.
 This severely crippled communist participation in the 5 March elections.
-After the 5 March elections, the absence of the communists gave the Nazi Party a majority in the Reichstag, greatly assisting the Nazi seizure of total power.

-On 9 March 1933 the Prussian state police arrested Bulgarians Georgi Dimitrov, Vasil Tanev, and Blagoy Popov, who were known Comintern operatives (though the police did not know it, Dimitrov was head of all Comintern operations in Western Europe).
+After the 5 March elections, the absence of the communists allowed the Nazi Party to expand their plurality in the Reichstag, greatly assisting the Nazi seizure of total power.
+On 9 March 1933 the Prussian state police arrested Bulgarians Georgi Dimitrov, Vasil Tanev, and Blagoy Popov, who were known Comintern operatives (though the police did not know it then, Dimitrov was head of all Comintern operations in Western Europe).
 Ernst Torgler, head of the Communist Party, had surrendered to police on 28 February.

-Van Der Lubbe and the four Communists were the defendants in a trial that started in September 1933.
-It ended in the acquittal of the four Communists and the conviction of Van der Lubbe, who was executed.
+Van der Lubbe and the four communists were the defendants in a trial that started in September 1933.
+It ended in the acquittal of the four communists and the conviction of Van der Lubbe, who was then executed.
+In 2008, Germany posthumously pardoned Van der Lubbe under a law introduced in 1998 to lift unjust verdicts from the Nazi era.
+The responsibility for the Reichstag fire remains a topic of debate, as while Van der Lubbe was found guilty, it is unclear whether he acted alone.
+The consensus amongst historians is the Reichstag was set ablaze by Van der Lubbe; some consider it to have been a part of a Nazi plot, a view Richard J. Evans labels a conspiracy theory.

-The responsibility for the Reichstag fire remains a topic of debate and research.
-Some historians believe, based on archive evidence, that the arson had been planned and ordered by the Nazis as a false flag operation.
-The building remained in its damaged state until it was partially repaired from 1961 to 1964 and completely restored from 1995 to 1999.

-In 2008, Germany posthumously pardoned Van der Lubbe under a law introduced in 1998 to lift unjust verdicts dating from the Nazi era.